Shrishti34/freshersbatch-oct16/Readme.txt

- am here about writing merging and branching
+I am here about writing merging and branching what you want to write